databricks-industry-solutions/ray-framework-on-databricks/README.md

 ![Bin packing objective](./images/binpack_objective.png)

-The bin packing problem is a classic optimization challenge that has far-reaching implications for enterprise organizations across industries.
-At its core, the problem focuses on finding the most efficient way to pack a set of objects into a finite number of containers or "bins", with the goal of minimizing wasted space.

-This challenge is pervasive in real-world applications, from optimizing shipping and logistics to efficiently allocating resources in data centers and cloud computing environments.
-With organizations often dealing with large numbers of items and containers, finding optimal packing solutions can lead to significant cost savings and operational efficiencies.

-This solution demonstrates how to scale a single-threaded Python library with [Ray Core](https://docs.ray.io/en/latest/ray-core/walkthrough.html) components.
+The bin packing problem is a classic optimization challenge with significant real-world implications, and this solution demonstrates how to scale a Python library to solve it efficiently using Ray Core components.

 Get started here: [Bin Packing Optimization/01_intro_to_binpacking](Bin_Packing_Optimization/01_intro_to_binpacking.py)